cheperuiz/IaC/ubuntu/README.md

 ```

 Your cluster should transition from "Pending" --> "Waiting" --> "Active"

+If for some reason this step didn't work for you, you can check the logs of that pod by running:

+`kubectl -n cattle-system logs -l app=ranche`

 Done!
 You can proceed to install any workload on your cluster.